alexn62/python_final_project/README.md

 7. The user can restart the program or quit.

 Reflection:
 I tried to approach the implementation step by step, testing along the way.
-I started without input and focues on the functionality first.
+I started without input and focused on the functionality first.
 After that, I added a lot of tests and divided the program into smaller chunks to do even more testing.
-Some of the testing is not really necessary, as the program will not pass on wrong values to some functions, because the values are tested in a prior fucntion.
+Some of the testing is not really necessary, as the program will not pass on wrong values to some functions, because the values are tested in a prior function.
 The most challenging part was figuring out the math behind the problem and finding a good optimization (stopping the loop after hitting sqrt(num)).
 Another challenge was to deal with the test mutating the original values, and adding numbers to the empty initialized list.
 I solved the problem through accessing and resetting a global variable in the main body of my program.